RasmussenLab/pimms/workflows/maxquant/README.md

 export SSHPASS=<PASSWORD>
 ```

-If you don't snakemake will remind you.
+If you don't, snakemake will remind you.
 Howwever, snakemake cannot check if the password is correct
 before execution, so best verify yourself that it works in the shell you execute.
 The `REMOTE` is the same you specified in the `config.yml`: